OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## UI-less custom function

+A **UI-less custom function** is a custom functions add-in that doesn't have a task pane or other user-interface elements.

 See also: custom function.

 ## Web add-ins

-Web add-in is a legacy term for Office Add-ins.
+In the Office Add-ins documentation, **web add-in** is a legacy term for Office Add-ins.

 See also: add-in.